top of page

 Short-term History or Losses

-Banks will want to see at least two or three years of profitable operating history in addition to evaluating the business’ collateral.
+Banks need at least two or three years of profitable operating history.

 Weak or Insufficient Collateral

-Banks want collateral that is easy to value, easy to liquidate, and holds its value in a distressed scenario.
+Banks need collateral that is easy to value, easy to liquidate, and holds its value in a distressed scenario.
 Real estate, inventory, receivables, and equipment are the primary qualifiers.

 Covenant Violations